adlai-nelson/HemlockWolleyAdelgidConditions/README.md

 <img src="figures/HWA_example.JPG" alt="picure of branch of Eastern hemlock with HWA on it the branch, HWA appears as white balls of fuzz" width="500"/>

-_Hemlock Woolly Adelgid ovisacs appear as small wooley masses at the base of needles_
+_Hemlock Woolly Adelgid ovisacs appear as small woolly masses at the base of needles_

 ## Data